 ANNA: I love this series, it is much more thoughtful than the title suggests.

-MELINDA: Maybe I should check this out after all?
+MJ: Maybe I should check this out after all?

 SEAN: Haikyu!! has a 9th volume.
 Expect grueling training montages.